What types of drugs are used to lower cholesterol?

-This class of drugs works inside the intestine by attaching themselves to bile, a greenish fluid made of cholesterol that is produced by the liver to digest food.
+This class of cholesterol medication works inside the intestine by attaching to bile, a greenish fluid made of cholesterol your liver produces to digest food.
 The binding process means that less cholesterol is available in the body.
 Resins decrease LDL cholesterol and give a slight boost to HDL cholesterol levels.

 What are the possible side effects of bile acid resins?

 Possible side effects of bile acid sequestrants include: